Troubleshooting Mendix Workstation Client

 Solution

-If the status of the Station displayed in the Management is still No computer registered, regenerate the token and try again.
-Otherwise, check if the correct computer and Client is registered to that station and unregister it if not.
+If the station status in Workstation Management is still No computer registered, regenerate the token and try again.
+Otherwise, verify the correct computer and Client are registered to that station and unregister if not.

 Access Denied by Workstation Management